EricSchuMa/bilevel-rl/README.md

 # Learning intrinsic rewards with bilevel reinforcement learning
 This repository holds code for a bilevel meta-gradient reinforcement learning variant of DQN: **Intrinsic Reward Deep Q-Network (IRDQN)**.

+## Abstract
+Reinforcement learning teaches intelligent agents how to act in dynamic environments through scalar rewards.
+There are many feasible ways to define a reward for solving a given task.
+However, designing rewards requires extensive domain knowledge and engineering efforts.

+A popular application for the reinforcement learning approach is traffic signal control, where agents control traffic lights at intersections.
+Works in this field predominantly define rewards that minimize vehicle travel times.
+Because travel times are inefficient as a reward – they are delayed, sparse, and influenced by factors outside the agent’s control – researchers use combinations of other traffic metrics as the reward.

+This approach can be problematic because specific weight choices might lead to considerable differences in agent performance and learning efficiency.
+This work aims to mitigate the difficulty of choosing weightings.
+We investigate this problem with the sustainability-oriented goal of reducing CO2 emissions in traffic.

+We studied how sensitive agents are to pre-defined weightings of combined rewards.
+Our insight for mitigating this sensitivity was to relax the assumption that the weightings are pre-defined by an agent designer.
+We propose a method that treats the weightings as intrinsic to the agent.
+Our implementation builds on the famous Deep Q-Network; hence, we call our algorithm the Intrinsic Reward Deep Q-Network (IRDQN).
+Based on a meta-learning assumption, we consider that the agent’s experience contains knowledge about learning itself.
+In this work, the IRDQN agent meta-learns reward weights online through gradient descent.

+Our results indicate that some task objectives (e.g., a CO2 emission reward) are inefficient for learning, agents are sensitive to combined reward weightings, and meta-learning these weightings can benefit agent performance and learning efficiency.
+The proposed IRDQN agent learned reward weights that lead to the desired behavior of reducing CO2 emissions.

+Our study revealed some interesting limitations of the IRDQN algorithm, such as a lack of exploration and its sensitivity to imbalanced weights.
+In the future, we plan to investigate these issues further to see if we can improve the algorithm’s performance.

 ## Setup
 1. Clone this repository (including submodules): `git clone --recurse_submodules https://github.com/EricSchuMa/bilevel-rl.git`.
 2. Follow the intructions in `sumo_rl/README.md` for installing the SUMO traffic simulator.